2600hz/kazoo/applications/callflow/doc/group_pickup_feature.md

 #### Schema

-Validator for the group_pickup_feature callflow's data object
+Validator for the group_pickup_feature callflow data object